taregt12/Restionaceae_DELTA_Intkey/README.md

 When you click on any character, several related images may appear automatically.
 These images illustrate the corresponding character states and provide visual guidance to assist with accurate scoring and interpretation.

+### Citation
+If using this dataset, please cite as:
+> Shaldoom, TH, Briggs, BG, Barrett, RL & Bruhl, JJ (2025) An atlas of inflorescences, culm morphology and anatomy of Restionaceae of New South Wales (Australia).
+Telopea.​
+>
+> DELTA system reference (please also cite):
+Dallwitz, M.J., Paine, T.A., and Zurcher, E.J.
+1999 onwards.
+User’s guide to the DELTA Editor.
+Version: 10th September 2016. delta-intkey.com

+### Updates
+Future versions will include minor corrections, additional taxa, and revised illustrations.
+Updated versions will be provided with new version numbers and date stamps.